Capital punishment in Maryland

 Capital punishment was abolished via the legislative process on May 2, 2013, in the U.S. state of Maryland.

 The death penalty had been in use in the state or, more precisely, its predecessor colony since June 20, 1638, when two men were hanged for piracy in St. Mary's County.
 A total of 309 people were executed by a variety of methods from 1638 to June 9, 1961, the last execution before Furman v.
 Georgia.
-Since that time, five people have been executed.
+Since that time, five people have been executed, the last of them being Wesley Baker in 2005.

 The "Death Row" for men was in the North Branch Correctional Institution in Western Maryland's Cumberland area.
-The execution chamber was in the Metropolitan Transition Center (the former Maryland Penitentiary).
+The execution chamber was in the Metropolitan Transition Center (the former Maryland Penitentiary) in Baltimore.
 The five men who were on the State's "death row" were moved in June 2010 from the Maryland Correctional Adjustment Center.